Last update 13 November 2020

 - The Harbourmasters Offices remain available 24/7 to ensure that shipping is properly managed with the help of a reduced staff.
 Full replacement teams are on standby in case colleagues are taken ill.

-- A Taskforce team is focusing specifically on the operational and economic aspects of the port and on safeguarding the supply of raw materials, goods, food and life-saving equipment.
+- A Taskforce team is focusing specifically on the operational and economic aspects of the port.
 The aim is to allow shipping and all associated nautical activities to continue in North Sea Port wherever this is possible and safe.
 To this end, we are in close contact with companies, service providers and public authorities.

 - The economic impact on companies is being monitored daily.
 As a port authority, North Sea Port is looking at where it can offer solutions to meet needs.

 As always, strict procedures for infectious diseases on board apply before ships call at North Sea Port.
 Additional arrangements have been agreed with the national health services GGD (for the Netherlands) and Saniport (for Belgium):

 - shipping must, as usual, complete the Maritime Declaration of Health.
 This procedure is closely coordinated with the health services (GGD and Saniport).

 - The Maritime Declaration of Health must be completed 24 hours before entering the port.